-- Carried by the Host: Really, there wasn't much of a "game" to speak of, so Chuck's interviews with the contestants were the basis of the show.
+- Carried by the Host: There wasn't much of a "game" to speak of, so Chuck's interviews with the contestants were the basis of the show.

 - The Announcer: Rod Roddy announced from 1983-85 (and filled-in during 1986).
 He was followed by Gene Wood from 1985-88 (with Rich Jeffries as a substitute announcer during 1987), Johnny Gilbert from 1988-89, and John Cervenka for both the rest of that run and the revival.

 - Game Show Host: Chuck Woolery on the original series, Pat Bullard on the revival, Andy Cohen on the Fox version.